nickmcdowall/spider-monkey/README.md

 # Spider Monkey  [![Build Status](https://travis-ci.org/nickmcdowall/spider-monkey.svg?branch=master)](https://travis-ci.org/nickmcdowall/spider-monkey)

-A web application that combines a word cloud generator with a github api library to allow to generate word clouds for any given repository.
+A web application that combines a word cloud generator with a github api library to allow you to generate word clouds for any given repository.

 ## Build